 Uncertainty is intrinsic and pervasive in understanding economic behaviour.
-Knight (1921) distinguished quantifiable uncertainty as risk, in the sense of being amenable to a statistical analysis using historical or experimental data, and fundamental uncertainty, that is intrinsic and unknowable.
+Knight (1921) distinguished quantifiable uncertainty as risks, in the sense of being amenable to a statistical analysis using historical or experimental data, and fundamental uncertainty, that is intrinsic and unknowable.

-Knight, F. H. (1921) Risk, Uncertainty, and Profit, Boston, MA
+Knight, F. H. (1921) Risk, Uncertainty, and Profit, Boston, MA.
+Available on Archive.